sineadbcahill/sineadbcahill.github.io/_pages/home.md

 classes: wide

 feature_row1:
-  - image_path: path_to_your_image.png # no quotes this time
+  - image_path: /assets/images/CM515.png # no quotes this time
     alt: "Resources"
     excerpt: "Enter a relatively short description here"
-    url: "/resources/" # note that these can also be full urls that take people to other sites
+    url: "https://github.com/Colorado-State-University-CMB/CM515-course-2025/tree/main" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
     btn_label: "Click here for more info!"

 feature_row2:
-  - image_path: /assets/images/CM515.png # no quotes this time
+  - image_path:  # no quotes this time
     alt: "Lectures"
     excerpt: "These are the amazing lectures I learned from"
-    url: "https://github.com/Colorado-State-University-CMB/CM515-course-2025/tree/main" # note that these can also be full urls that take people to other sites
+    url: "https://github.com/Colorado-State-University-CMB/CM515-course-2025/tree/main/modules/02_RStudio" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
     btn_label: "Click here for more info!"